wp-plugins/atomic-reach-audience-engager/readme.txt

 = Do I need an Atomic Reach account to use the plugin? = Yes, an Atomic Reach account is required for the plugin to work!
 Create an account [here](http://score.atomicreach.com/) and make sure to submit your RSS feed to unlock the full benefits of the plugin.
 Follow steps 1 and 3 in this [guide](http://www.atomicreach.com/wp-content/uploads/2013/11/Atomic-Reach-Scoring-document-1.pdf) to learn how to create an account and submit your content.

-= The Analyze This Post’s Content box is checked, but why is my content not getting analyzed? =
+= The Analyze This Postâ€™s Content box is checked, but why is my content not getting analyzed? =

-After the Analyze This Post’s Content box is checked, you must click the Save Draft button (or if your content is already published click the Update button) to begin the analysis.
+After the Analyze This Postâ€™s Content box is checked, you must click the Save Draft button (or if your content is already published click the Update button) to begin the analysis.
 To learn more about how the plugin works click [here](http://blog.atomicreach.com/how-to-create-content-that-your-target-audience-will-love-with-our-wordpress-plugin/).

 = Do I need to publish my content for it to get analyzed? =

 No!
-We’ve developed an algorithm that can determine the performance of your content before it’s published.
+Weâ€™ve developed an algorithm that can determine the performance of your content before itâ€™s published.
 In order to get your content analyzed, simply save it as a draft.
 The plugin will then provide you with feedback to help optimize your content in realtime.
 To learn more about how to use the plugin [click here]( http://www.atomicreach.com/install-atomic-reach-wordpress-plugin-2/#slideshare).

 = Is there a way to highlight areas for improvement within the text? =